irene-joseph/Book-App/README.md

 # book-app
 *Book App* is a Spring Boot Application that allows users to:

-  1. search all the available books. search a book by book name.
+    1. Search all the available books. search a book by book name.
-  2. get book recommendations based on book genre and author.
+    2. Get book recommendations based on book genre and author.
-  3. create a user profile(registration)
+    3. Create a user profile(registration)
-  4. access the user profile(login)
+    4. Access the user profile(login)
-  5. add/delete books as favourites.
+    5. Add books as favourites.
+    6. Remove books from favourites.
-  6. update the password.
+    7. Update the password.
-  7. delete his/her user profile.
+    8. Delete his/her user profile.

  *Tools and Technologies used*: